LSDBC/Economics/content/index.md

 Some of the current notes include [[Advanced Macroeconomics III (Galí)|Galí's course on New Keynesian models]] at UPF.

 Feedback is very welcome.
+For any questions or comments, reach out via [email](mailto:lorenzo.bianchi@bse.eu) or [LinkedIn](https://www.linkedin.com/in/lorenzobianchichignoli/).
 Enjoy the notes!